 NOTE: If you choose to use a supermarket brand of detergent, keep in mind that most supermarket detergent manufacturers have moved to 2x and 3x concentrated formulas, which mean that the amount of detergent required has been reduced.
 Make sure to look at the dose recommendation on the package and fill your scoop or cup to the appropriate line!

 If you don't use enough detergent, you will end up with urine residues - this causes stinky diapers.
-To much detergent will lead to detergent residues, which can reduce absorbency.
+Too much detergent will lead to detergent residues, which can reduce absorbency and cause the diapers to stink.
 If either happens you will need to remove this build-up to get your diapers back to normal.
 Read more about this process in our article on stripping cloth diapers.

 While it can be hard to find a great cloth diaper detergent in your supermarket, the brands identified above are carried by many online cloth diaper retailers.
 Some of the brands are also available from Amazon and Costco.
 If you have a local specialty baby store, you'll probably find that they will carry one or more brands of cloth diaper detergent as well.
 Local stores are a great place to buy cloth diaper detergents, because they have usually been tested by other local families who have similar water conditions to you.
 If it works for them, it will likely work for you too!